davidenoma/moka/README.md

 - **Plink:** Path to plink installation

 ## 📖 Additional Information
-For more information on the BAS pipeline and its usage, refer to the documentation provided in the repository or contact the project maintainers. david.enoma@ucalgary.ca
+For more information on the MOKA pipeline and its usage, refer to the documentation provided in the repository or contact the project maintainers. david.enoma@ucalgary.ca